mmarkin/EdgeLit_NTP_Clock/Using Arduino IDE.md

 PlatformIO would have found and installed all the libraries and done all the setup by itself.

 Click the Check-mark icon and a few minutes later the code should be compiled.
-If you are feeling lucky just click the Arrow icon and it should upload to the ESP32.
+If you are feeling lucky just click the Arrow icon and it should compile the code and upload it to the ESP32.